Tencent/phxsql/README.md

 **(NOTE: Only percona-server-5.6\_5.6.31-77.0 is available)**

-##### The installation enviroment Preparation
+##### Preparation of installation enviroment
 1. Execute `./autoinstall.sh && make && make install`
-2. Execute 'make package' to generate a tar.gz package so you can transfer to your online hosts.
+2. Execute 'make package' to generate a tar.gz package so you can transfer to your target hosts.

-**(NOTE: We will put the binaries in install_package/sbin, configuration files in install_package/tools/etc_template, install scripts in install_package/tools.
+**(NOTE: We put the binaries in install_package/sbin, configuration files in install_package/tools/etc_template, install scripts in install_package/tools.
 The 'make package' command will pack 'install_package' into 'phxsql-$version.tar.gz'.
 Please specify -prefix=/the/path/you/want/to/install while executing ./autoinstall.sh)**

-# The Deployment of PhxSQL
+# Deployment of PhxSQL

-### Host needs.
+### Host requirements.

->PhxSQL need to be run on more than 2 hosts.
-We suggest N >= 3 and N is an odd number(N means the number os hosts)
+>PhxSQL needs to run on more than 2 hosts.
+We suggest N >= 3 and N is an odd number, where N means the number of hosts.

-### The Initialization of PhxSQL
+### Initialization of PhxSQL

 1. Transfer phxsql.tar.gz to all of the hosts you want to install.
-Then do as the following step:
+Then do as the following steps:
     1. Execute `tar -xvf phxsq.tar.gz .`
     2. Enter phxsql/tools, Execute `python install.py --help` to get the help of installation.

         (For example:`python2.7 install.py -i"your_inner_ip" -p 54321 -g 6000 -y 11111 -P 17000 -a 8001 -f/tmp/data/`)

 2. After executing 'install.py' on all the hosts, Execute './phxbinlogsvr_tools_phxrpc -f InitBinlogSvrMaster -h"ip1,ip2,ip3" -p 17000' in any one hosts.
-17000 should be replaced into the port which phxbinlogsvr is listening.
+17000 should be replaced with the port on which phxbinlogsvr is listening.
-3. The cluster is active while the message shows master initialization is finished.
+3. The cluster is active while a message shows master initialization is finished.
 4. You can execute some SQLs to check the status of cluster through `mysql -uroot -h"your_inner_ip" -P$phxsqlproxy_port`

 ### Simple tests.

-1. Enter phxsql/tools/.
+1. Enter phxsql/tools/
 2. Execute `test_phxsql.sh phxsqlproxy_port ip1 ip2 ip3`

 ### Description of Configuration Files